MarcelFelder-git/03_guitar_glitch/README.md

 This project was created as part of my **Frontend Developer training at Cimdata**.
 The main focus was on JavaScript game logic, timing precision, and JSON-based note mapping.
 Further improvements could include additional songs, expanded difficulty settings, and advanced animations.

+Currently, the game is **not responsive or optimized for mobile devices**,
+since the gameplay relies on **keyboard controls**.
+Mobile support could be explored in future iterations (e.g. touch controls or on-screen buttons).